jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Solonor.md

 > Known Groups | [[The Savage Seven]]  |

 ## History
 A sorcerer of legends, some say he is a lich, others that he has been alive since the survival of the fall of Nethero.
 Solonor says that he is of [[Mechanus]] and therefore immortal.
 He has an obsession with the plane of Mechanus and the hierarchy of the automatons there.
 Imagines replicating their perfect society.
-Long ago he tried to save ?Valendrians, but they chose Karsus instead.
+Long ago he tried to save ?Valendrians, but they chose [[Karsus]] instead.
 He has lived for millennia, has seen the weave itself.
 Time does not pass for him like it does for others.
-He is well versed in Netherese magic and monstrosities of Karsus.
+He is well versed in Netherese magic and the monstrosities of Karsus.

 Is known through Karsus as The Shipbuilder, a creator of various magical [[Clockwork Devices]], such as the elevator in [[Ironford Prison]], [[The Icebreaker]], and the Clockwork Sentinels in [[New Calim]].

 ### Current Activities
 Is aware that Faraday is hunting him for his piece of [[The Inevitable]].
+Has purchased supplies from [[Gunner Ironford]] including [[Spark]], but sees him as a brute.
 Otherwise unknown.

 ### Personality Traits
 Exacting.
 Views the subject of missing souls, or the souls themselves, as insignificant.
 Believes creating complex [[Clockwork Devices]] is a type of art.